History of timekeeping devices: Electric clocks

 In 1815, the prolific English inventor Francis Ronalds produced the forerunner of the electric clock, the electrostatic clock.
 It was powered with dry piles, a high voltage battery with extremely long life but the disadvantage of its electrical properties varying according to the air temperature and humidity.
 He experimented with ways of regulating the electricity and his improved devices proved to be more reliable.

-In 1840 the Scottish clock and instrument maker Alexander Bain, first used electricity to sustain the motion of a pendulum clock, and so can be credited with the invention of the electric clock.
+In 1840 the Scottish clock and instrument maker Alexander Bain first used electricity to sustain the motion of a pendulum clock, and so can be credited with the invention of the electric clock.
 On January 11, 1841, Bain and the chronometer maker John Barwise took out a patent describing a clock with an electromagnetic pendulum.
 The English scientist Charles Wheatstone, whom Bain met in London to discuss his ideas for an electric clock, produced his own version of the clock in November 1840, but Bain won a legal battle to establish himself as the inventor.

 In 1857, the French physicist Jules Lissajous showed how an electric current can be used to vibrate a tuning fork indefinitely, and was probably the first to use the invention as a method for accurately measuring frequency.
 The piezoelectric properties of crystalline quartz were discovered by the French physicist brothers Jacques and Pierre Curie in 1880.

 The most accurate pendulum clocks were controlled electrically.
-The Shortt–Synchronome clock, an electrical driven pendulum clock designed in 1921, was the first clock to be a more accurate timekeeper than the Earth itself.
+The Shortt–Synchronome clock, an electrically-driven pendulum clock designed in 1921, was the first clock to be a more accurate timekeeper than the Earth itself.

 A succession of innovations and discoveries led to the invention of the modern quartz timer.
 The vacuum tube oscillator was invented in 1912.
 An electrical oscillator was first used to sustain the motion of a tuning fork by the British physicist William Eccles in 1919; his achievement removed much of the damping associated with mechanical devices and maximised the stability of the vibration's frequency.

 The first quartz crystal oscillator was built by the American engineer Walter G. Cady in 1921, and in October 1927 the first quartz clock was described by Joseph Horton and Warren Marrison at Bell Telephone Laboratories.
 The following decades saw the development of quartz clocks as precision time measurement devices in laboratory settings—the bulky and delicate counting electronics, built with vacuum tubes, limited their practical use elsewhere.
 In 1932, a quartz clock able to measure small weekly variations in the rotation rate of the Earth was developed.
 Their inherent physical and chemical stability and accuracy has resulted in the subsequent proliferation, and since the 1940s they have formed the basis for precision measurements of time and frequency worldwide.